gajjartejas/Swipable-Zoomable-ImageView-Example/README.md

-## Swipable-Zoomable-ImageView-Example
+## Swipeable-Zoomable-ImageView-Example
-An example of swipable and pinch to zoom or double tap to zoom using UIScrollview and UIPageviewController
+An example of Swipeable and pinch to zoom or double tap to zoom using UIScrollview and UIPageviewController

 ## Usage
 Copy following files to your existing project: